-Royal Jelly is a viscous substance secreted by the worker bees and makes up the essential food for queen bees and their larvae.
+Royal jelly is a viscous substance secreted by worker bees that makes up the essential food for queen bees and their larvae.
 It is consumed as a health food around the world.
-Royal jelly has been shown to lower blood pressure, lower cholesterol levels, and reduce inflammation in laboratory and animal studies.
-It has not been studied as a cancer treatment in humans.
-Royal Jelly has weak estrogenic activity and should not be used by patients with hormone-sensitive cancer.
+Preclinical studies suggest royal jelly may reduce blood pressure, cholesterol levels, and inflammation.
+However, studies in humans are quite limited and do not provide adequate evidence of benefit.

 - Menopausal symptoms

-- Anecdotal weight gain, facial rash and gastrointestinal discomfort.
+- Anecdotal weight gain, face rash, gastrointestinal discomfort.

 For Healthcare Professionals

-Because Royal Jelly has estrogenic effects, women with estrogen receptor-positive breast cancer should avoid this product; prostate cancer patients should also use caution as royal jelly increased testosterone levels in male rabbits.
+Because royal jelly has estrogenic effects (3), women with estrogen receptor-positive breast cancer should avoid this product.
+Prostate cancer patients should also use caution as royal jelly increased testosterone levels in animal studies (19).

-The mechanism of action for the cholesterol-lowering effects of Royal Jelly is not yet known (5).
-It was previously suggested that Royal Jelly decreases reabsorption of cholesterol in the GI tract and increases its excretion in the bile due to the presence of phytosterols, mainly B-sitosterol.
-Another explanation offered is that Royal Jelly suppresses hepatic cholesterol synthesis (8).
+Various mechanisms for cholesterol-lowering effects have been posited (5).
+Royal jelly may decrease reabsorption of cholesterol in the GI tract and increase its excretion in the bile due to the presence of phytosterols, mainly B-sitosterol.
+Another explanation offered is that royal jelly suppresses hepatic cholesterol synthesis (8).